arla-sigl-2021/arlaide-database/postgresql/README.md

     try {
       const { page, limit } = extractPageOptions(request);

-      // Query the page of help requests from the fake database const helpRequests: UserHelpRequest[] = await RDS.getHelpRequests(page, limit);
+      // Query the page of help requests from your real relational database const helpRequests: UserHelpRequest[] = await RDS.getHelpRequests(page, limit);

       // sends the response back to the client, when node will be ready!